Book of Shadows: Blair Witch 2: "The Secret of Esrever"

 Much like the first Blair Witch, Book of Shadows also featured a marketing gimmick, although this one centered on the film's video release, fully exploiting video technology.
 Both the DVD and VHS releases came with a featurette detailing "The Secret of Esrever" ("Esrever" is the word reverse spelled backwards), a number of near-subliminal messages in the form of hidden words and images that were placed throughout the film.
 The featurette encouraged viewers to watch certain scenes in reverse and/or frame-by-frame in order to decode the "secret", and, through scrambled letters flashed throughout the program, offered five clues to where they could be found: "door", "water", "mirror", "rug" and "grave".
 These images were not included in the theatrical cut of the film, and were rather added specifically for the original home video releases.
 Subsequent releases, particularly in digital formats, did not have the clues.

 An example of these messages can be seen in a scene early in the film where the main characters are in a graveyard, standing behind a tombstone inscribed with the word "Treacle".
 The shot briefly cuts away and then cuts back, though the same tombstone now reads "Further".
 This is seen for approximately one second until it cuts away again, and the tombstone once again reads "Treacle" for the remainder of the scene.

 When all of the clues were identified, the hidden words, when put in the correct order, spelled out "seek me no further", plus an extra hidden word, "or".
 Viewers could then go to the official Blair Witch website and type the words into a special search box: typing "seek me no further" would play an extra scene from the film, and typing "seek me no further or" would enable them to add their name to a list of people who had also decoded the message.
-When complete, the full message is "seek me no further or die".
-As of 2008, this function is no longer available.
+When complete, the full message is "seek me no further or the children will again walk free".
+The second half of the message is delivered by Tristen herself - speaking in reverse - towards the end of the movie: "Eerf klaw niaga lliw nerdlihc eht."
+As of 2008, the Esrever website functions are no longer available.
 (Note: After 2008, the Blair Witch website dismantled the "Secret of Esrever" feature; because the website featured flash graphics, archives on the Wayback Machine do not show the website in detail at the time of its functionality.
 However, a screen capture of the "Secret of Esrever" navigation page (with a description) exists in the book Brandchild: Remarkable Insights Into the Minds of Today's Global Kids and Their Relationships with Brands (2003).)